 Identifying people in historical photographs provides significant cultural and economic value.
-From a cultural perspective, it can help recognize contributions of marginalized groups, as in the recent social media campaign to identify Sheila Minor Huff, the only female African American scientist visible in a group portrait of attendees at a 1971 biology conference [18].
-Identification can also correct the historical record, as in the case of James Bradley, author of Flags of Our Fathers, who was convinced by visual evidence that his father was not pictured in the iconic photo of US Marines at Iwo Jima during World War II, as he once believed [46].
-Identification can also create significant economic value, as when a photo purchased at flea market for \$10 was estimated to be worth millions of dollars following its identification as a circa-1875 portrait of American outlaw Billy the Kid [17].
+From a cultural perspective, it can help recognize contributions of marginalized groups, as in the recent social media campaign to identify Sheila Minor Huff, the only female African American scientist visible in a group portrait of attendees at a 1971 biology conference [25].
+Identification can also correct the historical record, as in the case of James Bradley, author of Flags of Our Fathers, who was convinced by visual evidence that his father was not pictured in the iconic photo of US Marines at Iwo Jima during World War II, as he once believed [68].
+Additionally, identification can generate significant economic value, as when a photo purchased at flea market for \$10 was estimated to be